Are you planning a trip to Vietnam? Maybe you need to prepare a lot of things like clothes, shoes, and some options for the perfect journey.

 Nowadays, Vietnamese money has cotton-paper and polymer notes that are the two types of banknotes being circulated in Vietnam.

-Now we will check one-by-one types of notes of Vietnese dong.
+Now we will check one-by-one types of Vietnamese dong notes.

 1. Par value of 100 VND